yihangyao/OASIS/README.md

 (3) Training an offline safe RL agent on this generated dataset.

+This repo provides the training configs for tasks containing:

 ## (Step 1) OASIS Training
 To train an OASIS data generator, run:
 ```
 cd OSRL/examples/train
 python train_oasis.py
 ```
 It will train an OASIS model for the Ball-Circle task using tempting dataset.
 The learned models contain a data (state-sequence) generator and an inverse dynamics model.
-The reward and cost models can be trained by running the following commands:
+The reward model for OfflineDroneRun-v0 can be trained by running the following commands:

 ```
-cd OSRL/examples/label_models
+cd OSRL/examples/train
-sh train_models.sh
+python train_label.py --task OfflineDroneRun-v0 --learning_mode reward
 ```

+You can change the task to be [`OfflineBallCircle-v0`, `OfflineCarCircle-v0`, `OfflineDroneCircle-v0`, `OfflineBallRun-v0`, `OfflineCarRun-v0`, `OfflineDroneRun-v0`].
+By default, we use `OfflineBallCircle-v0`.

 A set of learned models's checkpoints are also provided in the folder OASIS/models.